marcozanotti/website/content/about.md

 &nbsp;

-I also have a little friend named **Milo**, who is a very good companion of life.
+I also have a little friend named **Milo**, who is my companion of life.

 &nbsp;